github/developer.github.com/content/guides/getting-started.md

 }
 </pre>

-To get around that error, provide your 2FA OTP code in the [X-GitHub-OTP request header][2fa header]:
+If you enabled 2FA with a mobile application, you can get around that error by providing an 2FA OTP code in the [X-GitHub-OTP request header][2fa header]:

 <pre class="terminal">
 $ curl -i -u &lt;your_username&gt; -H "X-GitHub-OTP: &lt;your_2fa_OTP_code&gt;" \